danielsson/watchtower/README.md

 Watchtower
 =========

-A simple watcher for your linux file system.
-The program will run a script when the specfied files change.
+Watchtower is a simple program that will run a script whenever one of the specified files are changed.

 ####Example
 	./watchtower ./reload-site *.html *.js app.css